 Chukka Kura (koora) is Telugu name for Khatta Palak or Ambat Chukka or Sorrel Spinach.
 The leaves are fleshy, soft and green.
 The stem is light green and leaves taste sour just like Ambada (Red Sorrel Leasves).
-Chukka Kura is usually made in combo with lentils like toor dal or a spicy and delectable pachadi is made out of it.
-We Andhraites love dals and pachadis with local grown greens and chukka kura pappu is perfect example…
+Chukka Kura is usually made in combo with lentils like toor dal or mung dal.
+Spicy and delectable pachadi is also made with chukka kura.
+We Andhraites love dals and pachadis with local grown greens and chukka kura pappu is one perfect example of it.

 - 1 bunch Chukka Kura/Sorrel Spinach

 - 1 cup Toor Dal

 - 2 medium Onions, sliced

 - ¼ tbsp.
 Turmeric powder